dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 * `Vector256` is accelerated:
   * The input is large enough to benefit from vectorization with `Vector256`.
-  * The input is not large enough to benefit from vectorization with `Vector256`, but it can benefit from vectorization with `Vector128` (when `Vector256` is accelerated then `Vector128` and smaller vectors are also).
+  * The input is not large enough to benefit from vectorization with `Vector256`, but it can benefit from vectorization with `Vector128`.
   * The input is too small to benefit from any kind of vectorization.
 * `Vector128` is accelerated
   * The input is large enough to benefit from vectorization with `Vector128`.